Western Berber languages

 Zenaga is spoken in southwestern Mauritania while Tetserret is spoken in central Niger.
 They appear to have influenced the Algerian Songhai language Korandje.

 The label "Western Berber" was first used in a classificatory sense by Aikhenvald and Militarev (1984) in reference to Zenaga alone; Tetserret data was not available to them.

 Sound changes characteristic of this subgroup include the reflex of proto-Berber *ww as *bb (elsewhere gg/ggʷ) and *w (elsewhere retained) as *b after consonants; of *x (elsewhere retained) as *k; of *ṭṭ as ḍḍ (elsewhere ṭṭ); and of *ẓ as a voiceless fricative ṣ (Tetserrét) or θ̣ (Zenaga).

+Substrate influences

+Roger Blench (2024) hypothesizes that many animal names from Zenaga, Tetserret, and also Tuarag may have been derived from extinct languages of unknown genetic affiliation that were spoken by foragers.